 Personal Information Protection and Electronic Documents Act – (PIPEDA): PIPEDA is a federal legislation that governs employee personal information collected, used, disclosed, accessed and retained by BCANDS (i.e. employment information).

-Aboriginal Ownership, Control, Access and Possession – (OCAP): OCAP is a set of principles regarding privacy that supports the Aboriginal community / group to own, control, access and possess information about their people / membership and is directly tied to self-determination.
+Indigenous Ownership, Control, Access and Possession – (OCAP): OCAP is a set of principles regarding privacy that supports the Indigenous community / group to own, control, access and possess information about their people / membership and is directly tied to self-determination.
 OCAP allows a community or group to make decisions regarding the why, how, and by whom as it pertains to community or group information, its collection, uses and sharing.

 Privacy Officer: The person or persons responsible to ensure the adherence, implementation and compliance with all relevant privacy legislation by all BCANDS employees, the Board of Directors and / or our agents.